LITT27733GD

 To achieve the critical performance, students will have demonstrated the ability to:

-1. Cultivate a critical vocabulary of the concepts and terms relevant to the study of various forms of life writing.
+- Cultivate a critical vocabulary of the concepts and terms relevant to life writing as a literary genre.

 Evaluation Plan